crawlem/balloons-inc/docpad/src/partials/me.html.md

-I am married with two kids and I live in Exeter.
-When I'm not balloon modeling, I help run a local dads' toddler group.
-I'm the treasurer for the PTA at Stoke Hill Infant School, I work for a local church and I cook.
+Rich Oster is a balloon artist based in Exeter.
+When not balloon modelling, he helps to run a local toddler group.
+Married with two kids, Rich is the PTA treasurer at an infant school.
+He also works for a local church and loves to cook.